BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 GCP offers very competitive prices for compute and storage (as of July 2019, their compute pricing is lower than that of AWS and Azure for instances of comparable specifications).
 If you are looking to dabble in cloud computing but do not need a vast catalog of services, GCP would be a good place to start looking.

-Their version of “Spot Intances” are known as pre-emptible instances and offer very competitive pricing.
+Their version of “Spot Instances” are known as pre-emptible instances and offer very competitive pricing.
 GCP also has TPUs.

 Microsoft Azure

 If your software requires Microsoft Windows, it may be cheaper to use MS Azure due to licensing issues.
 Azure’s computing instances are known as Azure Virtual Machines and often come at a slightly higher cost than other cloud computing vendors’ offerings.
-If a lot of your computing pipeling is Windows dependent, it may make sense to build everything on MS Azure from the get go.
+If a lot of your computing pipeline is Windows dependent, it may make sense to build everything on MS Azure from the get-go.

 IBM Cloud

 IBM Cloud offers more than 11 million bare metal configurations in virtual mode which are customizable RAM and SSDs on bare metal.
-They also have an on-demand provisioning for all servers whose management and monitoring included along with the direct and cost-free tech support
+They also have on-demand provisioning for all servers, with management and monitoring included along with direct and cost-free tech support.

 How to Choose